Road Trip Northern Spain: Coast and Mountains (5–7 Days)

 Day 2: San Sebastián

-An hour east on the AP-8.
-San Sebastián has a remarkable concentration of good food for a city its size.
-La Concha beach works in any weather; Parte Vieja has pintxos bars on streets that are so narrow and so packed in summer that queuing outside is standard.
-Stay two nights if you can.
+About 100 km east, roughly an hour on the AP-8 (tolled — more on that below).
+San Sebastián packs a remarkable concentration of good food into a small city.
+La Concha beach works in any weather; Parte Vieja’s pintxos bars sit on streets so narrow and so packed in summer that queuing outside is standard, not a sign you picked the wrong bar.
+Stay two nights if the schedule allows it.

 Day 3: Santander and the Cantabrian coast

 The stretch between Santander and Laredo has some of the best beaches in northern Spain — Noja, Langre, Somo.
-These are not the packed beaches of the Mediterranean; they are wide, Atlantic-facing and cold.
+These aren’t the packed beaches of the Mediterranean; they’re wide, Atlantic-facing, and cold enough that “beach day” here often just means a walk and a coffee.

 Days 4–5: Picos de Europa detour

-The Desfiladero de la Hermida gorge road between Panes and Potes is one of the most dramatic drives in Spain — a narrow road following the Río Deva between sheer rock walls.
-Allow more time than the distance suggests.
+The Desfiladero de la Hermida, between Panes and Potes, is one of the most dramatic drives in Spain: a narrow road following the Río Deva between sheer rock walls.
+Give it more time than the distance suggests — you’ll want to stop.

-The Fuente Dé cable car rises 800 metres to a plateau at 1,800 m with views across the range.
-Get there early; queues form fast in summer.
+The Fuente Dé cable car climbs about 753 metres in under four minutes, from roughly 1,090 m to a plateau at 1,823 m with views across the whole range.
+Go early — queues build fast from mid-morning in summer, and some seasons need advance booking online.

 Day 6: Asturias — Oviedo and the coast

-Oviedo has a walkable historic centre, pre-Romanesque churches on the outskirts and the Mercado El Fontán for cider (sidra asturiana) and cheese.
-The Asturian coast between Llanes and Ribadesella has sea stacks, natural swimming pools in rock pools and fishing villages that are not yet overrun.
+From Potes to Oviedo is around 150 km via Cangas de Onís, roughly 2 to 2.5 hours.
+Oviedo has a walkable historic centre, pre-Romanesque churches on the outskirts, and the Mercado El Fontán for cider (sidra asturiana) and cheese.
+The Asturian coast between Llanes and Ribadesella has sea stacks, natural pools carved into the rock, and fishing villages that haven’t been overrun yet.

-Sidrerías (cider houses) are a cultural institution in Asturias as in the Basque Country.
-The ritual of the escanciado — cider poured from height into a glass held at the waist — is done by the staff, not tourists, and results in cider with more bubbles and a glass that is never more than a third full.
+Sidrerías (cider houses) are a cultural institution here, as in the Basque Country.
+The escanciado — cider poured from height into a glass held at waist level — is done by the staff, not by tourists, and produces cider with more bubbles and a glass that’s never more than a third full.

 Day 7: Santiago de Compostela

-The approach into Santiago is gradual and then suddenly urban.
-The old city is UNESCO-listed and the cathedral, with its baroque facade and the Praza do Obradoiro in front of it, is one of the most arresting town squares in Europe.
-Park at the edge of the historic centre and walk in — no need for the car once you are there.
+Oviedo to Santiago is around 305 km on the A-8, roughly 3 to 3.5 hours.
+The approach into the city is gradual, then suddenly urban.
+The old town is UNESCO-listed, and the cathedral — with its baroque facade and the Praza do Obradoiro in front — is one of the most arresting squares in Europe.
+Park at the edge of the historic centre and walk in; you won’t need the car again once you’re there.

 Weather and when to go